-In 2019 I had just moved to Alaska and was learning hard lessons quickly.
-Some of those lessons pertained to Summits on the Air.
+In 2019 I had just moved to Alaska and was learning hard lessons about activating summits.
 Back in California activating peaks was easy: with five watts SSB, a linked dipole, and a full set of balls I could make contacts all across the country.
 But in Alaska the game changed.

 The trail was pretty average for Alaska.
 At the parking lot you are already above the treeline, so the terrain is mostly tundra.
 The trail up the valley is heavily traveled though, so after a rain it can get muddy.

 The weather was blustery with little patches of rain coming through, and I was not sure how long I would be able to stay on the peak.
-I planned the timing to coincide with a morning simplex net, and made a few contacts on there to ensure the activation was secure.
+I planned the timing to coincide with the Alaska AVHF-Up Group’s morning simplex net, and made a handful of contacts on there to ensure the activation was secure.